June Carter Cash: Death

-Carter died in Nashville, Tennessee, on May 15, 2003, at the age of 73, from complications following heart-valve replacement surgery, surrounded by her family, including her husband of 35 years, Johnny Cash.
+In April 2003, Carter was diagnosed with a leaky heart valve, and doctors told her that valve replacement surgery was the only solution for her issue.
+She had the surgery on May 7; however, complications arose, and her health deteriorated rapidly over the next few days.
+She died on May 15, 2003, at the age of 73.
+She was surrounded by her family, including her husband of 35 years, Johnny Cash.
+Public funeral services were held at the First Baptist Church in Hendersonville, Tennessee.
 At Carter's funeral, her stepdaughter Rosanne Cash stated, "If being a wife were a corporation, June would have been a CEO.
 It was her most treasured role."
-Johnny Cash died four months after Carter's death, and Carter's daughter, Rosie Nix Adams, a month after that.
+Johnny Cash died of complications from diabetes on September 12.
+Carter's daughter Rosie Nix Adams died on October 24.
 All three are buried at the Hendersonville Memory Gardens near their home in Hendersonville, Tennessee.

 Awards

-Carter and her future husband, Johnny Cash, reached number 2 on the U.S. Country charts with their 1967 duet of "Jackson".
+Carter and her then-future husband, Johnny Cash, reached number 2 on the U.S. Country charts with their 1967 duet of "Jackson".
 Their performance won the 1968 Grammy Award for Best Country & Western Performance Duet, Trio or Group.
 The two won the 1971 Grammy Award, for Best Country Vocal Performance by a Duo or Group, for their 1970 duet "If I Were a Carpenter".

 Carter Cash won the 2000 Grammy Award, for Best Traditional Folk Album, for her 1999 album Press On.
 The album was a top-15 success on the Americana chart.
 Carter Cash's last album, Wildwood Flower, was released posthumously in 2003.
 Carter Cash won the 2004 Grammy Award for Best Traditional Folk Album, and she also won the 2004 Grammy Award for Best Female Country Vocal Performance for the single "Keep on the Sunny Side".

 Philanthropy

-June Carter Cash along with her husband, Johnny Cash, worked with and gave money to the group, SOS Children's Villages, throughout their life.
+Carter Cash, along with her husband, Johnny Cash, worked with and gave money to the group, SOS Children's Villages, throughout their lives.
 They began this involvement in 1973 when they donated $12,000 ($75,351 in 2022 terms) to build an orphanage in a Jamaican village close to their home in that country.
 They would visit the nearby village during their time spent in Jamaica and play with the children and sing songs to them.
-When Johnny Cash died in 2003, their family asked that donations be made to the SOS Children's Villages due to the couple's involvement.
-In a quote from a representative of the Prime Minister of Jamaica at the time, P.J.
-Patterson, talks about their charitable works in the country, "A philanthropist extraordinaire, Mrs. Cash made Jamaica her second home and loved and cared deeply for the people of her adopted country.
+When Cash died in 2003, their family asked that donations be made to the SOS Children's Villages due to the couple's involvement.
+In a quote from a representative of the Prime Minister of Jamaica at the time, P. J. Patterson, talks about their charitable works in the country, "A philanthropist extraordinaire, Mrs. Cash made Jamaica her second home and loved and cared deeply for the people of her adopted country.
 A gifted and talented singer, she and her husband, Johnny Cash, used the very talents for the benefit of many charities in and around Montego Bay."